Johnstown Inclined Plane: Current operations

-With the growing popularity of the automobile and construction of new roads, ridership on the incline diminished.
-It was losing $25,000 a year by 1961.
 Since the 1980s, the incline has become one of the main tourist attractions in Johnstown, with people visiting the incline to "ride for fun, nostalgia and novelty."
+In 2021 (prior to its temporary closure), the Johnstown Inclined Plane had an annual ridership of 20,193 passengers, a decrease of 50.5 percent from the previous year.
 Primarily used for tourism, the incline's use by commuters, who bike or walk to work, has also increased.
 CamTran's Route 18 transit bus offers connections between the incline and downtown Johnstown.
-As of 2017, the cost for a ride on the incline is $3 or $5 for a roundtrip.
-The one way fare for automobiles $8.
-The incline takes around 90 seconds to travel between stations.
-The same trip takes 10 minutes by automobile.
-In 2017, the Johnstown Inclined Plane had an annual ridership of 63,764 passengers, a decrease of 2.3 percent from the previous year.
+As of 2017, the cost for a ride on the incline is $3 or $5 for a roundtrip, while the one-way fare for automobiles is $8.
+The incline takes around 90 seconds to travel between stations; the same trip takes 10 minutes by automobile.
+There are parking lots next to both stations.
+When in regular operation, the incline is inspected daily before it opens to the public.

 The upper station has a gift shop selling souvenirs and snacks.
-A visitor center is located adjacent to the station.
-The mechanical room housing the incline's hoisting mechanism can be viewed from windows in the gift shop and the visitor center lobby.
+Adjacent to the station is a visitor center made of glass and brick.
+The mechanical room housing the incline's hoisting mechanism is visible from the gift shop and the visitor center.
+The visitor center has a restaurant, telescopes, and displays about Johnstown's floods, in addition to dioramas of Johnstown inside.
 An observation deck providing views of the incline, the city, and the valley is located on the opposite side of the station from the visitor center.
-Two hiking trails and several mountain bike trails allow visitors to recreate on the hillside.
-One of the hiking trails is a sculpture trail, with works created in 1989 by local artist James Wolfe, who used remnants of the Bethlehem Steel factory in Johnstown.
-The mountain bike trails are a series of downhill style trails that all end at the lower Inclined Plane Station.
-They are unique in that they are one of the only trail systems with lift service provided bu public transportation.
+There is also a 30 by 60 ft American flag outside the visitor center.
+Since the 1970s, the upper station of the Johnstown Incline has also led to a series of multipurpose trails.
+One of these trails is a sculpture trail with eight works by local artist James Wolfe, who made the sculptures in 1989 using remnants of the Bethlehem Steel factory in Johnstown.

+Next to the lower station, the Inclined Plane Bridge spans the Stoneycreek River, providing access to the rest of Johnstown.
+This bridge is variously cited as measuring 225 ft or 237 ft long.
+The bridge connects to Pennsylvania Routes 56 and 403.
+The Johnstown Flood Museum is about three blocks away from the lower station.

+Recognition and landmark designations

+The incline has been featured on media such as a commemorative coin memorializing the 1889 Johnstown Flood and a postal cancellation issued in 1979.
+The Cambria County Tourist Council published a book about the incline in 1985.
+In addition, the Johnstown Inclined Plane was listed on the National Register of Historic Places on June 18, 1973, and it was designated an Historic Mechanical Engineering Landmark by the American Society of Mechanical Engineers (ASME) in September 1994.